-I recently had the opportunity to put together a presentation introducing the DXLab Software Suite for several local radio clubs.
-The idea was to provide a fairly comprehensive introduction to DXLab and to show how it can be used to make Amateur Radio operations, QSL’ing and Award Management easier and more enjoyable.
-There are several good DXLab introductory presentations and web pages on the internet so we decided to do ours with some “live” demos of DXLab in use within our station.
+I recently had the opportunity to do a presentation introducing the DXLab Software Suite for several local radio clubs.
+The idea was to provide a fairly comprehensive introduction to DXLab and to show how it can be used to make Amateur Radio operations, QSL’ing, and Award Management easier and more enjoyable.
+There are several good DXLab introductory presentations and web pages on the internet, so we decided to do ours with some “live” demos of DXLab in use within our station.

-Not all hams have made the conversion to computer-based operation and logging, so we began by covering the motivation for and some of the advantages of Computer-based operation and logging.
+Not all hams have converted to computer-based operation and logging, so we began by covering the motivation for and some of the advantages of Computer-based operation and logging.

-The next part of the presentation provided an overview of each of the components of the DXLab Suite as well as some of the basics of how they work together.
+The next part of the presentation provided an overview of each of the components of the DXLab Suite and some of the basics of how they work together.
 This was covered via a set of “live” demonstrations using our station.
 You can view these demonstrations as videos via the following links:

 - DXLab Launcher and Online Help (Launches other programs in the Suite)